Ajrarn/Natao/app/languages/helpEditor-en.md

 Three input-fields are available:

 - *Title*: your document's title is independent of your document's core content.
-This allows you to see it within the explorer panel.
-The document's title also appears in the viewer panel.
+This allows you to see it within the Explorer panel.
+The document's title also appears in the Viewer panel.

-- *Style*: the style you select modifies your document’s formatting in the viewer pannel.
-You can modify these styles, as we'll see in a later part of our help section.
+- *Style*: the style you select modifies your document’s formatting in the Viewer pannel.
+You can modify these styles, as we'll see in a later part of our Help section.

 - *Creation Date*: your document's creation date.
 By default, this is the date displayed by your computer.
-You can modify your document's creation date: you can, for instance, make it the date at which you are supposed to return your homework.
+You can modify your document's creation date: you can, for instance, make it the date at which you're supposed to return your homework.
 Please note that the way the date appears in your document depends on the style-sheet you've selected.

 Besides the three input-fields, additional buttons are present.
 These function similarly to the ones seen in the Explorer panel.